3 Memory and Allocators

 • c_allocator() (requires you to link to libc).

-Each allocator have it’s own perks and limitations.
+Each allocator has its own perks and limitations.
 All allocators, except FixedBufferAllocator() and ArenaAllocator(), are allocators that use the heap memory.
 So any memory that you allocate with these allocators, will be placed in the heap.

 The GeneralPurposeAllocator(), as the name suggests, is a “general purpose” allocator.
 You can use it for every type of task.
 In the example below, I’m allocating enough space to store a single integer in the object some_number.